Erick0330/Erick0330/README.md

 </div>

 ## 👾 About me:
-- 🤓 3rd year study of software engineering at the Technological University of Havana "José Antonio Hecheverría" Cujae 💚
+- 🤓 3rd year study of software engineering at the  "Ciudad Universitaria José Antonio Hecheverría" Cujae 💚
 - 💬 I present knowledge and experience in the development of projects in Java, SpringBoot, C/C++, HTML/CSS/JS, Angular
 - 🔭 I love developing web applications
 - 🤝 I love participating in projects to learn and increase knowledge